Why are families choosing the sogroya® pen?

 • you have a critical illness caused by certain types of heart or stomach surgery, trauma or breathing (respiratory) problems

-• you are a child with Prader-Willi syndrome who is severely obese or has breathing problems including sleep apnea
+• you are a child with Prader-Willi syndrome who is severely obese or has breathing problems including sleep apnea (briefly stop breathing during sleep)

 • you have cancer or other tumors